1ambda/scala/reactive-programming/week5/README.md

 - Prefer `context.become` for different states, with data local to the behavior
 - A reactive application is non-blocking & event-driven top to bottom
 - Do not refer to actor stats from code running asynchronously

+- Tests can only verify externally observable effects.